bacalhau-project/bacalhau/docs/examples/molecular-dynamics/openmm/index.md

 ![image.png](./2dri-image.png)

-Protein data can be stored in a `.pdb` file, this is a human readable format.
-It provides for description and annotation of protein and nucleic acid structures including atomic coordinates, secondary structure assignments, as well as atomic connectivity.
+Protein data can be stored in a `.pdb` file, this is a human-readable format.
+It provides for the description and annotation of protein and nucleic acid structures including atomic coordinates, secondary structure assignments, as well as atomic connectivity.
 See more information about PDB format [here](https://www.cgl.ucsf.edu/chimera/docs/UsersGuide/tutorials/pdbintro.html).

 ## Write the script